American Indoor Football: AIFL era (2005–2006)

-The 2006 season was marred by the folding of two teams, and the league used semi-pro teams to fill scheduling vacancies.
-The league was briefly acquired by Greens Worldwide, Inc., the owners of the amateur North American Football League, during the 2006 season, but they terminated the contract soon afterwards.
-Nine teams left the league after the season, including four who split off to create the short-lived World Indoor Football League.
+AIFA era (2007–2010)

 On October 2, 2006, a massive reorganization took place as Morris and Michael Mink set up a new league, which absorbed all of the remaining AIFL franchises, and Haines was ousted.
 (Haines would go on to create the Mid-Atlantic Hockey League in 2007, before similar stability problems led to the forced divestiture of that league as well.
 Haines would, in April 2010, announce he was relaunching his league as the Ultimate Indoor Football League beginning in 2011 and revived two defunct former AIFL teams.)
 The league took on the American Indoor Football Association name at the same time.

 The 2007 season was relatively successful for the league, as all 112 scheduled games were played and no teams folded mid-season, a major improvement over the past two seasons (when the AIFA was known as the AIFL).
 The AIFA Championship Bowl I was a neutral site game held in Florence, South Carolina.
 In addition, the league held its first All-Star Game the same weekend, also in Florence.
 League owners stated that the neutral site was chosen so that both games could be televised to obtain nationwide exposure for the league.

 The league then expanded nationwide; some individual teams were able to acquire several players with NFL experience, a sign that the league had achieved a level on par with leagues such as af2.
-The league earned a major television contract as well: On September 17, 2007, The American Indoor Football Association owners John Morris and Michael Min announced that the league signed a three-year national television broadcast, mobile phone broadcast, and webcast licensing agreement with Simply 4Me Incorporated (d.b.a.
+The league earned a major television contract as well: On September 17, 2007, The American Indoor Football Association owners John Morris and Michael Mink announced that the league signed a three-year national television broadcast, mobile phone broadcast, and webcast licensing agreement with Simply 4Me Incorporated (d.b.a.
 SimplyMe TV).
 However, that deal was subsequently cancelled.
 Later in the season, FSN Pittsburgh agreed to pick up the remaining games; Erie, Pennsylvania-based Image Sports Network was also involved with the league.